by

 newspaper, assigned to coverage of an ongoing business crisis situation,

-apparently got frustrated at his inability to obtain interviews with certain
+apparently got frustrated at his inability to obtain interviews with

 representatives of that business.
-The organization in crisis had decided, at
+The organization in crisis had decided,

 that point, to communicate only by written statement.
 The frustrated